 - Noise disturbances, like excessively loud music or parties.

 - Questions about vehicles that have been towed or impounded.

 - Suspected cases involving drugs, prostitution or gambling that are not currently in progress.

 - Warrant information.

 - Disabled vehicles, debris in the roadway, and damaged or malfunctioning traffic signs and signals that are not a serious traffic hazard.

 - Information on traffic tickets, parking tickets, or court appearances.

 The above list is not comprehensive but should give you a sense of the kind circumstances that do not necessitate a call to 911.
 Emergency dispatchers are very busy and the less non-urgent calls they receive the better able they are to help those who need urgent help.

 If you or a loved one has been arrested for any kind of criminal offense in New Jersey, you urgently need the assistance of a skilled attorney.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense attorneys with experience helping people in many kinds of difficult situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense attorneys with experience helping people in many kinds of difficult situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.